changhuixu/ngx-digit-only/README.md

 - [x] **input `digitOnly` directive**

   An Angular directive only allows [0-9] in the input box when typing, pasting or drag/dropping.
 This directive handles both Windows keyboard and Mac keyboard.
+This directive works with `input type="text"`, not `input type="number"`.

 - [x] **input `mask` directive**